-I beg to differ with David respective to the North Korean footnote.
+I beg to differ with Forfarshire Conservative respective to the North Korean footnote.
 Its state form is that of a classical Chinese empire from the times before the Mongolian takeover under a different name.
 It does evoke their most basic political concepts within the political sphere in China, and this explains to me why they have stuck unconditionally to the state of North Korea up to now.
 On a side note this hypothesis does provide also a coherent explanation as to why, unlike Germany, Korea has not been reunified yet.

 A few years ago during the transition in North Korea there was talk that the regime would just implode naturally.
 I think it is illusory to expect anything such as long as China itself doesn't, and if there is to be any change in North Korea in the meantime it will require the nod from China, if not the impulsion.

 On a second side note this modelisation allows to comprehend the contrast between the societies of a classical empirical Chinese society, and the Romanized (via Marx, Mao, and Deng) 'mainland' empire.